Distinct Types of Parent Hamiltonians for Quantum States: Insights from the $W$ State as a Quantum Many-Body Scar: Hamiltonian Types and Boundary Actions

 \subsubsection{$\hat{N}_{\rm tot}$ is type III for the $W$ state}

 Similarly, $\hat{N}_{\rm tot}$ is a type III Hamiltonian, as it cannot even be written as a boundary term upon truncation.
-While this has been proven in Cor.~\ref{cor:Ntotnotnonherm}, here we wish to show this purely algebraically, i.e., without any assumptions on the norms of the terms in the Hamiltonian. \begin{proof} Let us prove this by contradiction.
+While this has been proven in Cor.~\ref{cor:Ntotnotnonherm}, here we wish to show this via consideration of the boundary action. \begin{proof} Let us prove this by contradiction.
 We take $\Lambda = [\ell, \dots, r]$ and assume that the action of a truncated $\hNtotLambda = \sum_{j=\ell}^r \hat{n}_j$ on the $W$ state can be written as

 with $A_\ell$ and $B_r$ being boundary terms (potentially non-Hermitian) that only have support near the left or right boundary, say bounded regions $X_\ell$ and $X_r$, respectively, and we have also allowed general $f\in\mathbb{C}$ for convenience.